liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/09-advanced-customization-with-ext-plugins/09-advanced-customization-with-ext-plugins-intro.markdown

 There are many parts of @product@ that used to require an Ext plugin that now provide an extension point via OSGi bundle.
-You should follow this three step process to decide whether Ext plugins must be used for your needs:
+You should follow this three step process to decide whether an Ext plugin is necessary:

 1. Find the OSGi extension point that offers the customization abilities you desire.